SmilePass-ltd/SmilePass-FaceSDK-iOS/README.md

 **SmilePass Face SDK can be used:**

-* To detect whether a person is real or it's a still image or video which is called liveness detection.
+* To detect whether an image capture is a live person or a still image or video; called liveness detection.
 * To detect face of a person.
 * To capture a person's image automatically.
 * To detect different gestures of a person i.e. smile, blink, wink.